scrabbletank/farhome-rules/rulesdoc.md

 #### Jinx
 *Requires 2 Charisma*

 Before casting a non-damaging spell you can empower it.
-An empowered spell in addition to the spells effects causes the target creatures to gain Hex 1 for 1 minute on crit.
+An empowered spell in addition to the spells effects causes the target creatures to gain Hex 1 until the end of their next turn on crit.
 You can do this up to your Charisma score, after which you must long rest to use this again.

 ___
 ### Earthen